Q: What is the Texas Success

 Q: How do I take the Math Placement Test?

 A: The Math Placement Test is available on the math department website and can be taken at anytime.
-Students have three (3) attempts to pass the test.
+Students may only take the Math Placement Test once.